Household Changes and Other Adjustments For Aging Pets

 I frequently see this problem with my clients — they can’t understand why after years of using the box, Kitty has suddenly abandoned it.
 So please keep in mind that as we can live longer than ever before, so do the cats!
 I urge everyone to think ahead about what it might be like when your cat reaches its geriatric years— and to design their litter box setup with that in mind.

-A four or five-inch box lip might not look high to us, but it is to a senior animal who stands barely ten inches tall.
-Having to use a flight of stairs to get to a litter box in the basement is another issue.
-(Even on a single level, they might not want to walk as far, or might even have a bit of dementia, so you may have to have more than one box available in your house to prevent accidents.)
+A four or five-inch box lip might not look high to us, but it is to a senior animal who stands barely ten inches tall — that's half their height.
+Having to use a flight of stairs to get to a litter box in the basement is another issue I've encountered with clients.
+(Even on a single level, the cat might not want to walk as far, or might even have a bit of dementia, so you may have to have more than one box available in your house to prevent accidents.)